m4r35n357/ODE-Playground/README.md

-## NEWS: Symplectic integrators using dual numbers for automatic differentiation
+## ODE/Hamiltonian Playground

+All programs are written in pure C or Python, apart from the plotting utilities.
+Sources and Executables are tiny; the default build is against MUSL libc.

+### ODE analysis using arbitrary-order Taylor Series Integration

+Plot trajectories, including multi-body

+Good selection of models included

+Investigate validity of solutions wrt integrator order

+Plot bifurcation diagrams

+### Hamiltonian analysis with Symplectic Integrators, using Dual Numbers for Automatic Differentiation

+2nd to 10th order integrators, with visualization of the time stepping structure

-Two examples; Newton orbits and Kerr (black hole) orbits.
+Three examples; Mass-spring system, Newton orbits and Kerr (black hole) orbits.

 No formal documentation yet, see the c files for example usage.
-They can also be piped to ./plot3d.py if you have set up your virtual environment correctly as below.

 ## Quick Start